bgelb/sat_rotor/README.md

 control relays that drive the motors in the Pan/Tilt base, and has been used successfully in a system consisting of the following components:

-- KMTronic USB Four Channel Relay Controller (http://www.kmtronic.com/usb-four-channel-relay-controller-pcb.html)
+* KMTronic USB Four Channel Relay Controller (http://www.kmtronic.com/usb-four-channel-relay-controller-pcb.html)
-- Vicon V330APT Pan/Tilt base
+* Vicon V330APT Pan/Tilt base
-- Home-built 24VAC power supply
+* Home-built 24VAC power supply

+![Antenna System][rotor.jpg]

 The controller firmware emulates a Yaesu GS-232 rotor controller on its serial port and has been used successfully with the following control software:

-- SatPC32 12.8c (via ServerSDX)
+* SatPC32 12.8c (via ServerSDX)
-- Ham Radio Deluxe 5.24.0.38 (via HRD Rotator)
+* Ham Radio Deluxe 5.24.0.38 (via HRD Rotator)

 The KMTronic board was selected for the following reasons:

-- Has an onboard Atmel microcontroller
+* Has an onboard Atmel microcontroller
-- Has a USB/Serial converter already on-board (connected to UART in the uC)
+* Has a USB/Serial converter already on-board (connected to UART in the uC)
-- Available relatively inexpensively on eBay
+* Available relatively inexpensively on eBay
-- Has a properly designed PCB (power and ground planes, and decoupling caps) so that the uC operation is not disturbed by inductive kickback on the relays (unlike the first one I tried to use, from http://www.whelectronics.pl)
+* Has a properly designed PCB (power and ground planes, and decoupling caps) so that the uC operation is not disturbed by inductive kickback on the relays (unlike the first one I tried to use, from http://www.whelectronics.pl)